py-lidbox/lidbox/examples/common-voice/README.md

 * If you are using a small GPU (less than 4G memory), it might help to prefix the commands that do training with `env TF_FORCE_GPU_ALLOW_GROWTH=true`, in case TF throws errors about being unable to initialize cuDNN.
 This might also happen if you have a Python REPL open with TensorFlow imported, since by default it allocates all GPU memory.
 * When extracting features, `lidbox` currently includes original waveforms of each utterance into the features cache in order to make the audio available in TensorBoard.
 This might create very large caches for large datasets.
 E.g. I extracted features for approx. 8000 hours of data and it created a 3.2 TiB cache.
+* If you don't want to use a GPU, you can e.g. prefix all commands with `env CUDA_VISIBLE_DEVICES=-1`.